 If both spouses accept that divorce is inevitable, mediation may provide an alternative that is less stressful and more economical.
-Mediation is not for everyone.
 It is important that mediation be truly voluntary for both parties and that both can commit to resolving their differences out of court in an atmosphere of civility and mutual respect.

-With those prerequisites, any issue that potentially exists in a divorce case (i.e., property distribution, custody, division of debts, child support, and spousal support) can be mediated.
+Any issue (i.e., property distribution, custody, division of debts, child support, and spousal support) can be mediated.
 Some advantages to mediation include the ability to resolve these issues in more nuanced detail, with greater attention to the actual needs and limitations of the parties, a reduction in stress for the entire family and, often, a reduced total cost.

-I think it is an advantage to choose a trained mediator like myself who is also experienced in adversarial divorce.
-In crafting a solution, I can assist the parties in understanding not only the law, but also the prevailing normative customs, thereby saving time and offering clarity wherever possible.
-Mediation is usually a process of identifying the points on which the parties agree, and then moving the parties from "positional bargaining" on the remaining issues to a needs-based, "win-win" approach, resulting in a complete written separation agreement which will define the respective rights and responsibilities of the parties to each other, and will be incorporated as a final judgment of the court.
+It is an advantage to choose a trained mediator who is also experienced in adversarial divorce.
+We assist the parties in understanding not only the law, but also the prevailing norms and customs, thereby saving time and offering clarity.
+After identifying the points on which the parties agree, we move from "positional bargaining" on the remaining issues to a needs-based, "win-win" approach, resulting in a written separation agreement which will define the parties’ respective rights and responsibilities, and will be incorporated as a final judgment of the court.